kayaei/pands-project/README.md

 I developed the below python script to statictically deep dive into the Iris dataset.
 This code will give the following most widely used statictical attributes of the Iris dataset;

 ##### Mean:
 Mean of each numeric columns (sepal_length, sepal_width, petal_length, petal_width).
 I used a few different ways to find the mean value of the numeric columns of the dataset.
+This included 'loc' and 'iloc' methods from the Seaborn library.
 Here is the 'Mean' python script;

 ```python
 # Etem Kaya 11-Apr-2019